-- Δ FORM A WORKING GROUP OF INTERESTED STAKEHOLDERS

-- B OBTAIN VISIBLE SUPPORT FROM THE D/A HEAD

-- EMPHASIZE TO THE WORKFORCE INSIDER THREAT PROGRAM SUPPORT FOR THE PROTECTION OF PRIVACY AND CIVIL LIBERTIES

-- D EVALUATE YOUR D/A'S UNIQUE ASSETS

-- F EVALUATE YOUR AGENCY'S CRITICAL ASSETS
+- A. FORM A WORKING GROUP OF INTERESTED STAKEHOLDERS - B. OBTAIN VISIBLE SUPPORT FROM THE D/A HEAD - C. EMPHASIZE TO THE WORKFORCE INSIDER THREAT PROGRAM SUPPORT FOR THE PROTECTION OF PRIVACY AND CIVIL LIBERTIES - D. EVALUATE YOUR D/A'S UNIQUE ASSETS - E. EVALUATE YOUR AGENCY'S CRITICAL ASSETS

-While the majority of this guide deals with the implementation of the minimum standards, this first section covers foundational best practices that are common among many mature insider threat programs.
+While the majority of this guide deals with the implementation of the minimum standards, this first section covers foundational best practices that are common among many established insider threat programs.